Midnighters trilogy: Melissa

-Melissa has the ability of "Mindcasting".
+Melissa has the ability of "Mindcasting."
 As a mindcaster, she has the powers of telepathy and mental manipulation, which are active both in and out of the Blue Time.
-She likens the sensation of mind reading to the sense of taste, associating certain behaviours, moods and thoughts with particular tastes.
-For most of her life this ability has proven to be problematic, as she had limited control over the thoughts that she read.
-This inability to control her power results in her reading the minds of all those within a certain proximity.
-Because of this, she often feels overwhelmed by the overpowering emotions of others.
-Melissa relishes her times spent in the Blue Time, as the only human thoughts she has to tolerate are those of the other Midnighters.
-There are a number of factors that can influence Melissa's mindcasting abilities, including but not limited to: proximity to the subject, physical contact, and wrinkles inherent within space and time.
+She likens the sensation of mind reading to the sense of taste and associates certain behaviours, moods, and thoughts with particular tastes.
+For most of her life, that ability has proven to be problematic, as she had limited control over the thoughts that she read.
+Her inability to control her power results in her reading the minds of all those within a certain proximity.
+That makes her often feel overwhelmed by the overpowering emotions of others.
+Melissa relishes her times spent in the Blue Time, as the only human thoughts that she must tolerate are those of the other Midnighters.
+There are a number of factors that can influence Melissa's mindcasting abilities, such as proximity to the subject, physical contact, and wrinkles inherent within space and time.

-Melissa's power of mental manipulation allows her to control the thoughts and actions of other individuals who she has touched.
-While it is possible for her to do this during regular time, she prefers to do so during the Blue Time, because the subject is both unaware and cannot resist.
+Melissa's power of mental manipulation allows her to control the thoughts and actions of other individuals she has touched.
+It is possible for her to do that during regular time, she prefers to do so during the Blue Time because the subject is unaware and cannot resist.

-Melissa found Rex when she was 8, running through Bixby on her bare feet and in her Cowgirl PJ's.
-Throughout the series Rex refers to her as "Cowgirl."
+Melissa found Rex when she was 8 by through Bixby on her bare feet and in her Cowgirl PJ's.
+Throughout the series, Rex refers to her as "Cowgirl."
 She refers to him as "Loverboy."
-Later in the series Rex and Melissa become romantically involved.
+Later in the series, Rex and Melissa become romantically involved.
 Melissa then begins to let Rex touch her which allows him to enter her mind and relieve the strenuous pressure caused by the thoughts of others.

-It is revealed in the last chapter of "Blue Noon" that Melissa chooses to leave Rex in Bixby while she and Jonathan go to find the new midnighters of the world.
+It is revealed in the last chapter of Blue Noon that Melissa chooses to leave Rex in Bixby while she and Jonathan go to find the new midnighters of the world.

-Melissa is often referred to as rude, uncouth, untrusting and generally nasty to everyone with the exception of Rex Greene.
+Melissa is often referred to as rude, uncouth, untrusting, and generally nasty to everyone with the exception of Rex.

-While all of the Midnighters, except Rex, dislike Melissa and only tolerate her because she is useful, Dess expresses the most disapproval of Melissa's cold and manipulative behaviour.
+While all of the Midnighters except Rex dislike Melissa and tolerate her only because she is useful, Dess expresses the most disapproval of Melissa's cold and manipulative behaviour.

-One of Melissa’s abilities is what she calls a “mind rip”.
-Melissa has the ability to enter someone’s psyche and force them to go insane, to the point where they cannot take care of themselves and are left completely incompetent.
-She once accidentally did this to Rex's father when he gave Rex beatings and let spiders (Rex's greatest fear) crawl all over him in attempt to make him a "man".
+One of Melissa’s abilities is what she calls a "mind rip."
+Melissa has the ability to enter someone's psyche and force them to go insane to the point that they cannot take care of themselves and are left completely incompetent.
+She once accidentally did so to Rex's father when he gave Rex beatings and let spiders, Rex's greatest fear, crawl all over him in attempt to make him a "man."